jdm/who-roots-the-rooters/dump.md

 that takes a value of the type
 (by reference, hence `&self`)
 and returns a new value of the same type (`Self`).
-So the `Clone` trait describes objects that can be copied.
+Clearly, the `Clone` trait describes objects that can be copied.

 Another example is the [`Encodable` trait](http://doc.rust-lang.org/serialize/trait.Encodable.html) for serialization: